TrungSonDO/UR10e/Yolov8_train/README.md

 ### 3. Upload to Google Drive
 - Place the dataset folder inside Yolov8/ on your Drive
-- Create a new file: yolov8_training.ipynb and training on Google Colab
+- Create a new file: yolov8_training.ipynb in folder Yolov8 and training on Google Colab
   > You get the best.py file after completion and download it to your computer